-Before you can configure this service, you must first configure a number for IP-Sec callback in the ISDNO \rightarrow Incoming Call Answering menu.
+Before you can configure this service, you must first configure a number for IP-Sec callback in the ISDNS0 $\rightarrow$ INCOMING CALL ANSWERING menu on the passive side.
 The value IPSec is available for this purpose in the ITEM field.
 This entry ensures that incoming calls for this number are routed to the IPSec service.